seven-of-eleven/designare-z390-opencore-efi/README.md

   - Added `SmallTreeIntel82576.kext` for enabling the secondary Ethernet port as per [issue #7](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore/pull/7)
 - **4 August 2020:**
   - Updated OC to version [0.6.0](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.6.0)
-  - Updated all of [acidanthera's](https://github.com/acidanthera) drivers and kexts
+  - Updated all of [the acidanthera's](https://github.com/acidanthera) drivers and kexts
 - **1 August 2020:**
   - Updated OC to version [0.5.9](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.9)
-  - Updated all kexts and drivers to latest
+  - Updated all kexts and drivers to the latest
   - Removed `ApfsDriverLoader.efi` because it was rolled into OC starting with 0.5.9
 - **13 June 2020:**
   - Updated OC, Kernel Extensions, and Drivers to be compatible with latest macOS update `10.15.5` (and supplemental update).